Responsibility in Stockmann's Supply Chain – Product’s journey from design to sales

 Photos: Guilherme Guise

 Read more about the journey to India on the Pupulandia blog written by Jenni Rotonen (in Finnish).
-For more information on Stockmann's product supply chain, please visit our website and our sustainability report.
+For more information on Stockmann's product supply chain, please visit our website and our CSR report.
 You can find A+more products at all Stockmann department stores and stockmann.com.